-- 2.1 Makes a Members' Allowance Scheme in the proposed terms set out in this report for the financial year 2020/21, including the change in level of SRA payable to the Chair of the Audit & Standards Committee and Leader of the Opposition (payable with immediate effect) detailed within section 3.7 of the report. - 2.2 That Full Council authorises the Director of Legal, HR Audit & Investigations to comply with the statutory requirements to publicise the Council's Members' Allowance Scheme.
+- 2.1 Makes a Members' Allowance Scheme in the proposed terms set out in this report for the financial year 2021/212. - 2.2 That Full Council authorises the Director of Legal, HR Audit & Investigations to comply with the statutory requirements to publicise the Council's Members' Allowance Scheme.